paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1413-alternative-promotion-authority-for-officers-in-designated-competitive-categories.md

 <a id="section-15109"></a>
 ## § 15109.
 Other administrative authorities

-**(a) 11 So in original.
-There is no subsec. (b).
-In General.—** The following provisions of this title shall apply to officers in competitive categories of officers designated for purposes of this chapter:
+The following provisions of this title shall apply to officers in competitive categories of officers designated for purposes of this chapter:

 (1) Section 14518, relating to continuation of officers to complete disciplinary action.